 Do you have questions about how to calculate a personal injury claim?
 At David I. Fuchs, Injury & Accident Lawyer, P.A., a Fort Lauderdale personal injury attorney can help.
-Call (954) 568-3636 today, or reach out online to schedule a free consultation of your case.
+Reach out online to schedule a free consultation of your case.

 While there is no one-size-fits-all formula for calculating what a personal injury case is worth, there are some common factors that are considered in valuing claims.
 There are both economic and non-economic damages you might face from an accident.
 Economic damages include the things that are easier to put a specific price on, such as:

 - Loss of earning capacity if you can no longer work